HasinJ/pythonBeautifulSoupScrape/README.md

 - 'Data' and 'DataEven' are the same but different colors
 - 'break' breaks down with no values, but 'breaktotal' breaks the opposite way AND has values
 - grabbing last child from 'tbody' shows us the amount of loops to go through

+Notes:
+- date and PC number needs to be associated with each row (data frame-wise)